MewIsEpic/Fortune-Gen/README.md

 desired theme until a 4-line poem is created.
 To generate classified fortunes please follow the steps below:

+0. put the corpuses in a file called datasets and put that file in a file called resources
 1. download the model from google drive and put it under ./resources/model https://drive.google.com/drive/folders/1KB6B6h3KQOJ9E_yow8cn-wZ6SX-N7nSI?usp=sharing
-2. pip install -r requirements.txt to download the required libraries and packages
+3. pip install -r requirements.txt to download the required libraries and packages
-3. do the imports
+4. do the imports
-4. execute the provided codes for data preprocessing, trigram model creation, and starter word generation.
+5. execute the provided codes for data preprocessing, trigram model creation, and starter word generation.
-5. execute the codes for preparing the data for training the model and evaluation (do not train the model if you will use the saved model)
+6. execute the codes for preparing the data for training the model and evaluation (do not train the model if you will use the saved model)
-6. run the pre-trained model (or train the model)
+7. run the pre-trained model (or train the model)
-7. use the generatePoem function to generate fortune poems, entering the desired theme as an argument, available themes are "love" and "money".
+8. use the generatePoem function to generate fortune poems, entering the desired theme as an argument, available themes are "love" and "money".
-8. use printPoem to post-process and print the generated and classified fortune poem.
+9. use printPoem to post-process and print the generated and classified fortune poem.

 ############